yala/text_nn/README.md

 ```
 Use `--get_rationales` to enable extractive rationales.

-The results and extracted rationales will be saved in `result_path`
+The results and extracted rationales will be saved in `results_path`
 And be accessed as

 ```